Defending Our Waters

 - Rolling back the rule will result in the same regulatory confusion that resulted in broad-based calls for clarity about which “waters” the Clean Water Act protects.
 Rolling back the rule is bad governance, bad for businesses who rely on regulatory certainty, and bad for our communities that deserve clean water.

 - Rescinding the 2015 Clean Water Rule will also place additional burdens on EPA and the Army Corps of Engineers at a time when these agencies are already under difficult staffing and budgetary constraints.

 - Any revision of the 2015 Clean Water Rule should be based on sound science and public input.
-Unfortunately, the proposed process allows for neither.

 How to Submit Your Comment to EPA

 See shaded box above under the headline “Part 2: Changing the Definition of Waters of the U.S.”

 It would be great if well-reasoned, fact-based comments were enough to win the day, but in today’s deregulatory environment, raising the political stakes of regulatory rollbacks is crucial to stopping or slowing them down.
 Submitting comments is a good first step.
 For rules that are particularly important to you, please consider taking one or more of the following steps, too.